Professor of English

 Phone Extension: 2499

 Dr. Devin Brown is a Lilly Scholar and Professor of English at Asbury University where, in addition to other literature classes, he teaches a course on Lewis and Tolkien.
-He holds a Ph.D. from the University of South Carolina and a Master’s degree in creative writing from the University of Florida.
-He has done further study at Oxford University and University College Dublin.
-He is an award-winning author and a frequent speaker at conferences and on college campuses.
-Dr. Brown was born and grew up on Chicago’s south side.
-He and his wife, Dr. Sharon Brown, live in Lexington, Kentucky with their 15-pound cat, Mr. Fluff.
+He is also the Director of Asbury’s First-Year Honors Seminar.
+He has a Ph.D. from the University of South Carolina and a Master’s degree from the University of Florida.

 - Eng 230: Introduction to Literature